 - Wherever possible we encourage Customers and third parties to seek data without our intervention

-During this period we received a total of eight requests for information from US law enforcement and governmental entities.
-Of those requests, five were found valid and resulted in the disclosure of Non-content data, two are pending, and one was invalid.
-We have not received any requests for information from, nor have we provided any information to, non-US law enforcement authorities.
+During this period we received a total of 22 requests for information from US law enforcement and governmental entities.
+Of those requests, 18 resulted in the disclosure of Non-content data, and three resulted in the disclosure of content and non-content data.

 |Number of security requests received||0|